romainguy/elegant-underline-keynote/README.md

 - `style`: must be `jagged` or `elegant`, specifies the style of underline
 - `color`: an sRGB color in hex form without any prefix (e.g. `FF00FF`)

+> **Note**
+> This tool tries to automatically place the generated underline on your slide, but
+> it is only an approximation.
+It works best when the text item box is tight around
+> the text, and text is left and top aligned.

 ### Standalone mode

 `elegant-underline [style] [color] [font name] [size in points] [text]`